 The key is maintaining sufficient blood pressure to keep your brain fed with oxygenated blood if you’re in a situation involving any of your triggers.
 You can do this by tensing your large muscle groups including your abdomen, thighs, buttocks, shoulders and your arms.
 This should keep your blood pressure higher for longer, hopefully buying you enough time to find a seat or lie down.
 Feeling faint brings with it an urge to relax as you fight the panic in your heart, but relaxing is the last thing you want to do.
 Relaxing will make you pass out.

 This is a hard trick to master, so some experts – including the nurses who helped me recover from my own episode – suggest exposure by degrees, a conditioning if you will, to the unpleasant sights that make you feel faint.
-To reassure me they told stories of their friends in nursing school who passed out during training, they learnt to control their blood pressure and ultimately their phobia.
+To reassure me, they told stories of their friends in nursing school who passed out during training – they learnt to control their blood pressure and ultimately their phobia.

 As I lay in recovery, nursing my pride, I was asked if I'd had any lunch.
-The answer was no. The nurse shook his head, "can't do surgery on an empty stomach," he said.
+The answer was no. The nurse shook his head, "Can't do surgery on an empty stomach," he said.
 Low blood sugar and low blood volume is not an ideal physiological state to go into surgery with.
 If you're expecting to encounter one of your fainting triggers, go in with a full belly.

 Despite the comedy of my own situation, fainting isn’t funny and can be dangerous if a person faints and falls near sharp objects or hard surfaces.
 If you notice that someone is about to faint (they’ve lost colour, balance, the ability to respond, their skin is clammy and their heart is racing), help to steady them and get them lying down in a safe place with their feet up so the blood can more easily return to their brain.
 If there’s oxygen gas available that will help too.
-There’s a tray full of surgical equipment I didn’t land in because the people around me realised what was about to happen and took the right steps.
+There was a tray full of surgical equipment I didn’t land in because the people around me realised what was about to happen and took the right steps.

 You don't have to live your life avoiding these unpleasant sights fearing you'll pass out when the going gets tough.
 Tense up, condition yourself, prepare and maybe you'll keep your feet.